BowenFu/hspp/README.md

 ### Sample 1 for Maybe (similar to std::optional) Monad used in do notation

-We have two functions, plus1, and showStr.
-With do notation we construct a new function that will accept an integer as argument and return a tuple of results of the two functions.

 The sample is originated from Learn You a Haskell for Great Good!

 "Pierre has decided to take a break from his job at the fish farm and try tightrope walking.
 He's not that bad at it, but he does have one problem: birds keep landing on his balancing pole!